aaronsbrown/FPGA_8-Bit_SAP-1.5/docs/field_notes.md

 - **Parameters:** (`parameter WIDTH = 8`) Allow creating reusable, configurable modules (e.g., registers, ALU, RAM of different sizes).
 Defined within a module using `#(...)` or passed during instantiation.
 - **Packages:** (`package ... endpackage`) Provide a dedicated namespace for shared definitions (parameters, typedefs like enums/structs).
 Imported (`import pkg::*;`) instead of using `` ```include ``.
 Cleaner, prevents namespace collisions, better dependency management than `` ```include ``.
 Recommended for centralizing architecture definitions (data widths, address widths, instruction types, control word structs).

+Absolutely!
+That's a critical piece of the puzzle that led to the correct timing behavior.
+Let's add a section for that specific fix to the `field_notes.md` summary.

+---

+### 🐞 Debugging Control Signal Timing (Registered vs. Combinational)

+**Problem:** Waveforms showed register outputs (like `a_out` after `LDA`) updating one cycle later than expected based on the microcode steps.
+For example, `load_a` (intended for LDA MS3 / Cycle 9) was only active during Cycle 10, causing `a_out` to latch at the end of Cycle 10 instead of Cycle 9.

+**Analysis & Insight:**
+The root cause was that the control signals (`load_a`, `oe_ram`, etc.) were being assigned based on a **registered** version of the control word (`control_word`).

+1. **Previous Logic:**
+    - An `always_comb` block calculated `next_control_word` based on the current state/step.
+    - An `always_ff` block latched `next_control_word` into `control_word` at the end of each cycle.
+    - Control signals were assigned like `assign load_a = control_word.load_a;`.
+2. **The Delay:** This introduced a one-cycle pipeline delay.
+The control signals needed for microstep `MSn` (occurring during Cycle `N`) were based on the calculation done during microstep `MS(n-1)` (Cycle `N-1`) and only became active during Cycle `N+1`.

+**Solution:**
+Modified the control signal generation to be **combinational**, removing the registered `control_word` intermediate step for outputs.

+1. **Revised Logic:**
+    - The `always_comb` block still calculates `next_control_word` based on the current state/step.
+This struct now directly represents the control signals that should be active *during the current cycle*.
+    - The sequential `always_ff` block *only* updates the state registers (`current_state`, `current_step`).
+The registered `control_word` was removed or bypassed for output generation.
+    - Control signals are now assigned directly from the combinational struct: `assign load_a = next_control_word.load_a;`, etc.

+**Result:**
+Control signals (like `load_a`) now become active *during* the correct microstep cycle as determined by the FSM state and microcode lookup.
+This aligns the control signal assertion with the cycle where the action is intended, matching standard synchronous FSM design principles (where outputs are typically a function of the current state).
+This fixed the timing discrepancy and allowed subsequent testbench timing analysis to be based on the correct Fetch + Execute cycle counts.

+**Key Takeaway:**
+Control signals intended to enable actions *within* the current clock cycle should typically be generated combinationally based on the current state/inputs.
+Introducing unnecessary pipeline stages (like registering the control word before assigning outputs) can delay actions, complicate timing analysis, and make implementing features like conditional logic significantly harder.

+---

+Okay, let's summarize the key points from our debugging session about testbench timing and register updates for your `field_notes.md`.
+This was a great discussion that really dug into the nuances of synchronous design simulation!

+Here's a draft integrating the insights, formatted in Markdown.
+You can place this under a new heading in your "Debugging Journey" or "Key Concepts" section.

+---

+### 🐞 Debugging Testbench Timing for Register Updates

+**Problem:** Assertions in testbenches (like checking Register A after an `LDA`) were failing, even when the testbench seemed to wait for the correct number of clock cycles calculated from the instruction's Fetch + Execute duration (e.g., 9 cycles for LDA).
+The register output appeared to update one cycle later than initially expected based *only* on the instruction cycle count.

+**Analysis & Insight:**
+The core confusion stemmed from differentiating between the **DUT's execution timeline** and the precise moment a **testbench can observe state changes**.

+1. **Synchronous Register Behavior:** Standard positive edge-triggered flip-flops (like those in `register_nbit` inferred by `always_ff @(posedge clk)`) operate as follows:
+    - **Sampling:** They "look at" their data input (`D`) and enable input (`load`) just *before* the `posedge clk`.
+    - **Latching:** The internal state *changes* based on the sampled inputs precisely *on* the `posedge clk`.
+This is the "action" completing.
+    - **Output Update:** The register's output (`Q` or `latched_data`) reflects this new internal state *after* the `posedge clk` (following a small clock-to-Q delay).

+2. **Testbench `repeat(N)` Behavior:** The statement `repeat(N) @(posedge clk);` waits for exactly N positive clock edges to occur *starting from the current simulation time*.
+It finishes *immediately after* the Nth edge occurs.

+3. **The Timing Mismatch:**
+    - If an instruction takes `N` cycles (e.g., LDA takes 9 cycles, C1-C9), its final state update (latching the result) occurs on the clock edge *ending* the Nth cycle (the edge between C9 and C10).
+Let's call this Edge #N.
+    - Waiting `repeat(N) @(posedge clk)` in the testbench brings the simulation time only to the *start* of the Nth cycle (Edge #(N-1)).
+The latching event hasn't happened yet.
+    - To observe the result *after* the latching event on Edge #N, the testbench must wait for that specific edge to occur.

+4. **Testbench Observation Delay:** After waiting for the correct edge (`@(posedge clk)` or the appropriate `repeat`), a small simulation delay (e.g., `#1ps` based on timescale, or `#0.1`) is necessary before the assertion.
+This gives the simulator time to process the scheduled updates triggered by the clock edge and ensures the testbench samples the *new* output value, avoiding race conditions within the simulator's event queue.
+This delay does **not** affect the DUT's actual execution time.

+**Solution / Correct Testbench Strategy:**

+Instead of simply waiting `repeat(InstructionCycles)`, the robust method is:

+1. **Calculate Completion Edge:** Based on FSM/microcode analysis, determine the *exact clock edge number* (relative to reset or a previous known point) where the specific register/flag being tested will latch its final value for the instruction under test.
+2. **Wait for That Edge:** Use `repeat(N)` or sequences of `@(posedge clk)` to advance the testbench simulation time precisely *to that specific completion edge*.
+3. **Add Observation Delay:** Immediately after waiting for the completion edge, add a small delay (`#1ps` or `#0.1`).
+4. **Assert:** Perform the `inspect_register` or `pretty_print_assert_vec` check *after* the small delay.

+**Key Takeaway & Analogy:**

+- **Points vs. Intervals:** Think of clock edges as instantaneous points (or fence posts) and clock cycles as the time intervals *between* them. `repeat(N)` counts *points*.
+Register updates happen *on* the points based on signals active *during* the preceding interval.
+The *result* (updated output) is visible *during* the *next* interval.
+- **Testbench Timing:** The testbench must wait until *after* the specific point (clock edge) where the state change occurs before it can reliably observe the result during the subsequent interval.
+Calculating the wait based on reaching this specific edge is more reliable than just counting total instruction cycles.

+This clarified that the DUT *was* likely operating correctly with combinational control signals, but the testbench observation timing needed to be precisely synchronized with the edge where the register output became valid.

 ---

 More insights to come as the project evolves!